-The recipe starts in the first kettle, which is called malt mash-in.
-Then the mixture is transferred to mash tons, where starch is converted to sugar.
+The recipe starts with the first kettle, which is called malt mash-in.
+Then, the mixture is transferred to mash tons, where starch is converted to sugar.
 Mash is then sent through filter presses to separate the solids from liquids.
 The liquid is called malt extract, which is collected in a third Kettle called the brew kettle.

 Hops are then added to give ‘wart,‘ which is the German word for unfermented beer.

-The wart is heated in a brew kettle and then sent in a whirlpool which spins the beer and separates the solid from liquid.
+The wart is heated in a brew kettle and then sent in a whirlpool, which spins the beer and separates the solid from the liquid.
 It is then sent through a wart cooler, where it is drastically cooled.